COSC481W-2022Winter/capstone-wicrosoft/README.md

 This is my final semester at Eastern Michigan University and I will be graduating with a Bachelor's in Computer Science.
 In my spare time, I enjoy wearing alternative fashions, listening to music, and being the local weirdo.

-**Jacob Elwell - Team Member**

-I am a Senior at EMU working towards a Computer Science Bachelors in Applied Science, hoping to finish my last course over the Summer.
-Hobbies include boardgame, playing ultimate frisbee, and coaching/training in Brazlilian Jiu-Jitsu

 **Kelly Lieske – Team Member**